Rohit-Ahirwal/ToyLang/README.md

 <p align="center">This is the official repository for <b>Toy Language.</b></p>

 Welcome to the **ToyLang**!
-This is a simple, yet fun, programming language designed for learning and experimentation.
-It includes essential programming constructs and serves as a perfect project for those wanting to understand the fundamentals of building a custom language.
+This is a simple, fun programming language designed for learning and experimentation.
+It includes essential programming constructs and is a perfect project for those wanting to understand the fundamentals of building a custom language.

 This language features core constructs like variable assignment, condition management, loops, console logging, and basic arithmetic operations.